Duplicate File Finder

 Please click the Confirm button and enter your password to allow Duplicate File Finder to remove the file or folder you selected.

-Removing of the deleted or edited last copy prevented.
+Removing of the deleted or edited last copy is prevented

 - In the case you restored the previous session, but recently removed or edited any copy of a file without Duplicate File Finder, you will see this message.